What is rationality?

 We embrace epistemic rationality when we have a desire for truth.
 We want to have knowledge (accurate beliefs about the world), so we explore nature, study the universe, apply scientific methods, and seek to overcome our cognitive biases.

 We embrace instrumental rationality when we do what we truly want.
 We want to achieve meaningful goals and succeed in life, so we make intelligent plans and exert willpower to follow through with them.1

 2. Opposing rationality (being irrational)

-We oppose epistemic rationality when we hold on to beliefs that contradict logic and empirical evidence.
-Epistemically irrational people commit logical fallacies, believe in the literal truth of divine revelational texts, believe in supernatural forces and spiritual entities that exist in or can interact with our world, overstate the epistemic value of subjective feelings, and believe in the “truth” of emotional convictions.
+We oppose epistemic rationality when we hold on to beliefs that contradict logic or empirical evidence.
+Epistemically irrational people commit logical fallacies, believe in the literal truth of “divine” revelational texts, believe in supernatural forces and spiritual entities that exist in or can interact with our world, overstate the epistemic value of subjective feelings, or believe in the “truth” of emotional convictions.